Greece heads to new election, after conservatives fail to clinch majority despite landslide win | Politics

 Greece heads to new election, after conservatives fail to clinch majority despite landslide win

-Greece is heading toward a new general election, two days after Prime Minister Kyriakos Mitsotakis' centre-right New Democracy party won a landslide victory in a national vote but failed in clinch a majority in parliament.
+Greece is heading toward a new general election, two days after Prime Minister Kyriakos Mitsotakis' center-right New Democracy party won a victory in a national vote but failed to clinch a majority in parliament.

+A power-sharing deal was put mathematically out of reach Tuesday, after the main opposition party formally received — and summarily rejected — an invitation to try and form the country's next government.

-The 55-year-old Mitsotakis won just over 40 per cent of the vote Sunday, hammering his main opponent by 20 points.
-He has promised to continue pro-business reforms, tough policies to combat illegal migration, and high defence spending as Greece recovers from a major financial crisis in the previous decade.
+The 55-year-old Mitsotakis won just over 40% of the vote Sunday, hammering his main opponent by 20 points.
+He has promised to continue pro-business reforms, tough policies to combat illegal migration, and high defense spending as Greece recovers from a major financial crisis in the previous decade.

+Under Greece's constitution, the first three parties are awarded up to three days each to try and form a government before parliament is dissolved and a new election is called.

+The left-wing Syriza party, led by former prime minister Alexis Tsipras, was obliged to reject the mandate for forming a government when received Tuesday by President Katerina Sakellaropoulou.

 Tsipras said he wasn't considering stepping down, and promised to fight on to try and curb the dominance of the conservatives.